-The Goodwood Revival aims to celebrate the golden era of motor sport from the 1920s - 1960s.
-It attracts approximately 50 000 visitors per day over their grandly themed weekend in September each year.
+The Goodwood Revival aims to celebrate the golden era of motor sport from the 1920s – 1960s.
+It attracts approximately 50 000 visitors per day over its grandly themed weekend in September each year.
 This nostalgic event is meticulously organised and every detail is era-appropriate, so we knew this would be an entertaining step back in time for our treasured veterans!

-The final group of veterans included: Arthur Palmer, John Dennett, Charlie Barnes, Patrick Churchill, Bill Ridgway, John Shanahan, Don Reynolds, John Ainsworth, Ray Lord, Lance Rooke, Frank Woods, Bob Barker, Chris Hart, Bob Laverty, Tony Colgan, Len Buckley, Glen Jones, Alan Henry, Joe Kilroy, Neville Foote, Richard Llewellyn, Ron Minton, Nick Rumble.
+The final group of veterans included: Arthur Palmer, John Dennett, Charlie Barnes, Patrick Churchill, Bill Ridgway, John Shanahan, Don Reynolds, John Ainsworth, Ray Lord, Lance Rooke, Frank Woods, Bob Barker, Chris Hart, Bob Laverty, Tony Colgan, Len Buckley, Glen Jones, Alan Henry, Joe Kilroy, Neville Foote, Richard Llewellyn, Ron Minton and Nick Rumble.

 At around 10am on Saturday 13th September we set off for Southampton in a trusty Carvers coach where we stayed overnight at a very comfortable Premier Inn.
 It was quite an early start the next morning, as we were keen to get on the road early to miss the heavy traffic.
 As it happened, all went well and we arrived at Goodwood shortly after 9am.
 The weather was already glorious and the Goodwood Team had made exacting arrangements, starting with a transfer into the site on two 1950s buses.
 Sitting on those rickety old buses brought memories flooding back and put everyone in the mood for a step back in time!

 We were all driven directly to the Freddie March Aviation area where seats and benches had been prepared for the group’s arrival.
 Access passes were issued to everyone and vouchers were handed out for meals throughout the day.
-So here we all were alongside the aviation display, surrounded with period aircraft including several Spitfires, a C47 Dakota, a Hurricane - you name it; all here!
+So here we all were alongside the aviation display, surrounded with period aircraft including several Spitfires, a C47 Dakota, a Hurricane… you name it; all here!

-It was late morning when the veterans were invited to climb aboard their own private WWII Jeeps ready to be chauffeur driven to the Goodwood racetrack.
+It was late morning when the veterans were invited to climb aboard their own private WWII Jeeps ready to be chauffeur driven to the Goodwood circuit.
 Seeing the long line of jeeps ready stretching into the distance was quite something and another example of how each veteran was royally treated.

 The rest of us were escorted to the famous racetrack startline to await their arrival.
 Lord March addressed the crowd from a podium in the centre of the track and told everyone a little about the history of RAF Westhampnett.
-He explained that the event which was about to take place marked the 75th anniversary of the RAF base being established at Goodwood, as well as the 70th anniversary of the D-Day Landings in which it played an important role... two events which were important symbols of the beginning and the end of World War II.
+He explained that the event which was about to take place marked the 75th anniversary of the RAF base being established at Goodwood, as well as the 70th anniversary of the D-Day Landings in which it played an important role.
+These two events were important symbols of the beginning and the end of World War II.

 After the speech, we all noticed hundreds of people at the other end of the track all dressed in 1940s civilian clothing and behind them followed scores of 1940s military vehicles.
 The civilians moved to one side and as the vehicles drove closer they began cheering and waving hankerchiefs as though they were saying ‘bon voyage’ to the soldiers leaving to join the fight.
 Then came our veteran friends one by one in their jeeps down the central lane of the racetrack and all the visitors in the stands joined the applause, many rising to their feet in their enthusiasm to welcome the old soldiers.
 It was quite a moving sight!